BevisJane/points-incentive-861938/README.md

 6. Test the changes before submitting them.

 Update this section with exact commands once the application entry point and runtime are defined.

+## Development Notes

+Keep the README updated when the project structure changes.

+Document important decisions, setup steps, and environment requirements as they become available.